llafuente/language-spec/spec/language/types/structured.md

 }
 ```

-3. A structure shall field name shall be unique, shall not contain a field with same name
+3. A structure property name shall be unique or a semantic-error shall raise
-as a getter or a setter or a method or another field.
-A semantic-error shall raise

-> redefinition of field '?' at '?'
+> property redefinition '?:name' at '?:file?:line?:column'

 ## Field declaration